D5-Howard/Red5Cluster/README.md

 # Build

 1. Download source code.
-2. If you are in Window.run build.bat to build the project.
+2. If you are in windows,run build.bat to build the project.
 3. Copy target/cluster-1.0.8-M1.jar to plugin folder in your red5-server.I just test this in red5 1.0.10.
 4. Copy resources/red5-origin-core.xml to your red5-server(origin)/conf,REPLACE your red5-core.xml
 5. Copy resources/red5-edge-core.xml to your red5-server(edge)/conf,REPLACE your red5-core.xml
 6. Copy content in resource/cluster.properties to your red5-server(origin/edge),and setting just like step5 and step6 in "Just Use" part.

-Ps.If you let red5-server/red5-server-edge in parent folder of cluster-plugin.you can run run.bat to fast build and copy.Please make sure red5 server is shutdown when you run copy function with run.bat
+PS1.
+If you let red5-server/red5-server-edge in parent folder of cluster-plugin.you can run run.bat to fast build and copy.Please make sure red5 server is shutdown when you run copy function with run.bat
+PS2.
+I made some change in red5-common-master for testing.if your red5 can not work well,your can try update this lib in red5-server/lib/.Download my red5-common-master from here: https://github.com/D5-Howard/Red5Cluster/releases/

 # Contect